simple-icons/simple-icons-font/CONTRIBUTING.md

 1. Commit and push to the new branch
 1. Make a pull request

+If you want to request an icon, please [open an issue here][new icon request].

 ## Local Development

 ### Building Font Locally